 If it seems to be a leaking radiator, locate and repair the radiator body, valve, piping, or bleed point (where cold air escapes from the radiator).

-  Make the required repairs, or hire a professional roofer, HVAC technician, or plumber if needed, and you should be able to avoid further leaks—and water stains—on the ceiling.
+Make the required repairs, or have a professional roofer, HVAC technician, or plumber if needed, and you should be able to avoid further leaks—and water stains—on the ceiling.

 An oil-based, mold-resistant, stain-blocking primer in a hue that closely matches the existing ceiling is your best option for a base coat to conceal water spots on the ceiling.
 Because oil-based stain-blocking primers are water-insoluble, water stains will not bleed through.
 Unlike latex paint, these stain-blocking primers include a high concentration of binders (polymers that bind paint pigments) to ensure that the primer adheres to the surface over time.

-  After the second coat dries, the ceiling should seem as if there were no water stains.
+After the second coat dries, the ceiling should seem as if there are no water stains.

 - What To Do About Water Stains On The Ceiling

 - How To Clean A Fan